A Deadly Education

-A Deadly Education is a 2020 fantasy novel written by American author Naomi Novik following Galadriel "El" Higgins, a half-Welsh, half-Indian sorceress, who must survive to graduation while controlling her destructive abilities at the fabled school of black magic, the Scholomance.
-It was published by Del Rey on September 29, 2020 and is the first of The Scholomance trilogy.
-The sequel The Last Graduate was released on September 28, 2021.
+A Deadly Education is a 2020 fantasy novel written by North American author Naomi Novik following Galadriel "El" Higgins, a half-Welsh, half-Indian sorceress, who must survive to graduation while controlling her destructive abilities at a school of magic very loosely inspired by the legend of the Scholomance.
+It was published by Del Rey on September 29, 2020 and is the first book of The Scholomance Trilogy.
+Its sequel, The Last Graduate, was released on September 28, 2021, and the final volume in the trilogy, The Golden Enclaves, was published in September 2022.

 Setting

-When writing of the Scholomance, Novik stated that it "paints a truly horrible place...[spending] years locked up in the dark, with answers to your lessons appearing in letters of flame, with no teachers, no contact with the outside world.
+Describing the legend of the Scholomance, which inspired the school in the book, Novik stated that it "paints a truly horrible place...[spending] years locked up in the dark, with answers to your lessons appearing in letters of flame, with no teachers, no contact with the outside world.
 It’s a horrible idea."
-She approached the institution as a more realistic version of Hogwarts, wherein she set out to "take the glaring flaws in school safety at Hogwarts a little too seriously."
+She also described the school in her book as being similar to a variant on Hogwarts that attempts to "take the glaring flaws in school safety at Hogwarts a little too seriously."

 In Novik's fictional universe, magic is real, but "mundanes" are largely unable to perceive it.
 Due to their mana, the magical energy that all sorcerers create and use, magic-wielders are constantly in danger from mana-eating monsters called maleficaria.
 Maleficaria, or "mals", are particularly attracted to young sorcerers just after puberty, and ninety-five percent of magic children do not survive to adulthood.
 Elite communities of wizards live in structures known as enclaves, which are far easier to defend from mals, but these are difficult to build and access to them is jealously guarded, creating a deep class divide.
 However, even the children of enclavers are at significant risk during adolescence.

 The Scholomance was built as a haven where wizard children can learn magic in a safer environment until they are able to defend themselves.
 The school was constructed in the Void, a space outside of reality, and as such has a number of strange properties, even bordering on sentience.
 It is connected to the physical world at only one point, the graduation gates.
 Students are magically transported into the Scholomance at age fourteen and have no contact with the outside world until graduation day four years later, when they exit the school via the gates.
 There are no adults; students are provided with a curriculum, materials, and assignments by the school itself.

 The safety of the Scholomance is relative.
 Its magical wards and mechanics can keep out most maleficaria, but not all, and half of all students are killed before graduation.
 Half of the remainder perish during graduation itself, when they must run from the school proper to the gates, through an unwarded hall where hundreds of mals congregate.
 Most of a student's tenure at the school is spent learning spells, building mana, and creating alliances in order to make it through the run alive.